Image: Flickr / hey tiffany!

 Her people?
 I ask.

-“Everyone,” she responds – an affirmative rejection of decades of sectarian tensions between Muslims and Christians in the country.
-For Angel, her ‘people’ includes all sects of Lebanese society, as well as immigrants who have become part of the country, like the some 1.5 million Syrians who fled a devastating civil war on Lebanon’s eastern border.
-“We’re known to be mixed—Muslims, Christians—we’re one of the only Middle Eastern countries that have that diversity.” she continues, “I love that about Lebanon.
+“Everyone,” she responds—an emphatic rejection of Lebanon’s sectarian divide.
+To Angel, identity transcends religion or sect; her ‘people’ are all Lebanese.
+That includes the some 1.5 million Syrians who fled a devastating civil war and found refuge in the country.
+“We’re known to be mixed—Muslims, Christians—we’re one of the only Middle Eastern countries that have that diversity,” she continues earnestly.
+“I love that about Lebanon.
 I think the Middle East needs more of that.”

 “It is really hard when you see what’s happening, as a person.
 You’re living in the UK.
 It’s very safe, but then you see what’s happening.
-It’s just really heartbreaking”; the weight of the situation is palpable in her voice.
-“You feel so useless,” she continues, pausing before adding, “It does break you a little bit, as a person.”
+It’s just really heartbreaking,” she says, the weight of the situation palpable in her voice.
+“You feel so useless,” she explains, her voice cracking before adding, “It does break you a little bit, as a person.”

 When you look at the news, you don’t realise those people that are dying also had dreams and hopes